Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 4. Do not rely on the fact that the authority knows you from previous projects

-Tenderers often fail to set out clearly how their organisation can provide what the authority wants, sometimes because the authority already knows them and their offering.
+Tenderers often fail to set out clearly how their organisation can provide what the authority wants, sometimes assuming that the authority already knows them and their offering.
 It is important to remember that the authority can only evaluate you against the information in your tender.
 The authority is not permitted to take into account any other information.
-Also, the evaluation team in a procurement process is often different to the contract managers with whom you have a good relationship.
+Also, the evaluation team in a procurement process is often different to the contract managers with whom you may have a good relationship.
 It is therefore important that you include all relevant information in your tender response.

 5. Be clear on the team and the roles of each member

 We often see inconsistencies regarding team members and their roles and responsibilities.
 Make sure that the titles, qualifications and experience of team members precisely match the requirements in the tender documents.
-If permitted, include an organisational chart and clearly describe each team member’s role, highlighting their qualifications and experience, and reporting structures.
+If permitted, include an organisational chart and clearly describe each team member’s role, highlighting their qualifications, experience, and reporting structures.

 6. Do not include hyperlinks in your tender response unless expressly requested in the tender documents